 Hi!
-In this post I wanted to test personally the effectiveness of miraculous ingredients.
-Pinterest, instagram are full of posts describing miracle ingredients that can solve any skin problem.
+In this post, I wanted to test personally the effectiveness of miraculous ingredients.
+Pinterest, Instagram are full of posts describing miracle ingredients that can solve any skin problem.

 affiliate disclosure: this post contains affiliate links about products that I tried and recommend.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.

-How to Make Rice Water
+How to Prepare Rice Water

-I decided to test the rice water because I thought it would be great to discover that rice water could no longer be only a waste but an added value for my skin care.
+I decided to test the rice water because I thought it would be great to discover that rice water could no longer be only a waste but an added value for my skincare.
 To prepare it, it is better to wash the rice thoroughly with water to remove dust.
 Rinse the rice a couple of times before cooking it.
 During cooking, the rice (I chose basmati) releases nutrients into its cooking water.
 I drained the rice and collected the water in a pot.

 That’s all.
 The product is ready.

-Nutrients & benefits of Rice Water
+Nutrients & Benefits of Rice Water

 How to use Rice Water